ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 ROCm also integrates with popular machine learning frameworks such as TensorFlow and PyTorch and provides optimized libraries and drivers to accelerate machine learning workloads on AMD GPUs enabling the researchers to leverage the power of ROCm and AMD accelerators to train and deploy machine learning models efficiently.

-OneAPI
+oneAPI
 ^^^^^^

 **Intel oneAPI** is a unified software toolkit developed by Intel that allows developers to optimize and deploy applications across a variety of architectures, including CPUs, GPUs, and FPGAs.
 It provides a comprehensive set of tools, libraries, and frameworks, enabling developers to leverage the full potential of heterogeneous computing environments.
 With oneAPI, the developers can write code once and deploy it across different hardware targets without the need for significant modifications or rewriting.
-This approach promotes code reusability, productivity, and performance portability, as it abstracts the complexities of heterogeneous computing and provides a consistent programming interface.
+This approach promotes code reusability, productivity, and performance portability, as it abstracts the complexities of heterogeneous computing and provides a consistent programming interface based on open standards.

 The core of suite is **Intel oneAPI Base Toolkit**, a set of tools and libraries for developing high-performance, data-centric applications across diverse architectures.
 It features an industry-leading C++ compiler that implements SYCL, an evolution of C++ for heterogeneous computing.
 It includes the **Collective Communications Library**, the **Data Analytics Library**, the **Deep Neural Networks Library**, the **DPC++/C++ Compiler**, the **DPC++ Library**, the **Math Kernel Library**, the **Threading Building Blocks**, debugging tool **Intel Distribution for GDB**, performance anaylisis tools **Intel Adviser** and **Intel Vtune Profiler**, the **Video Processing Library**, **Intel Distribution for Python**, the **DPC++ Compatibility Tool**, the **FPGA Add-on for oneAPI Base Toolkit**, the **Integrated Performance Primitives**.
 This can be complemented with additional toolkits.
-The **Intel one API HPC Toolkit** contains **DPC++/C++ Compiler**, **Fortran** and **C++** Compiler Classic, debugging tools **Cluster Checker** and **Inspector**, **Intel MPI Library**, and performance analysis tool **Intel Trace Analyzer and Collector**.
+The **Intel oneAPI HPC Toolkit** contains **DPC++/C++ Compiler**, **Fortran** and **C++** Compiler Classic, debugging tools **Cluster Checker** and **Inspector**, **Intel MPI Library**, and performance analysis tool **Intel Trace Analyzer and Collector**.

-OneAPI supports multiple programming models and programming languages.
-It enables developers to write **OpenMP** codes targeting multi-core CPUs and Intel GPUs using the Classic Fortran and C++ compilers and as well SYCL programs for GPUs using the **DPC++** compiler.
+oneAPI supports multiple programming models and programming languages.
+It enables developers to write **OpenMP** codes targeting multi-core CPUs and Intel GPUs using the Classic Fortran and C++ compilers and as well **SYCL** programs for GPUs and FPGAs using the **DPC++** compiler.
 Initially, the **DPC++** compiler only targeted Intel GPUs using the **oneAPI Level Zero** low-level programming interface, but now support for Nvidia GPUs (using  CUDA) and AMD GPUs (using ROCm) has been added.
 Overall, Intel oneAPI offers a comprehensive and unified approach to heterogeneous computing, empowering developers to optimize and deploy applications across different architectures with ease.
 By abstracting the complexities and providing a consistent programming interface, oneAPI promotes code reusability, productivity, and performance portability, making it an invaluable toolkit for developers in the era of diverse computing platforms.